Back in grade 6 one of my friends would yell at me in gym class. It was an effortless thing for them:

 For the panna cotta, warm up the milk and cream together in a saucepan.
 Add the basil sprigs and the bit of vanilla bean, scraping out the seeds.
 Let steep around 15 minutes, then strain and let cool to lukewarm before mixing in the yoghurt.

 Bloom the gelatin in the 2 tbsp of cold water, then microwave for short intervals until the gelatin is melted.
 Add the milk/cream mixture and then pour on top of the set jellies.
 Let set completely in the fridge.
-While covering in plastic wrap can help prevent a skin, I’ve found that I prefer the skin to the sort of mottled top from drops of condensation that drip from the plastic wrap.
-In particular, I find its better when the panna cottas are not being unmolded, but being presented with the top surface exposed.
+While covering in plastic wrap can help prevent a skin, I’ve found that I prefer the skin to the sort of mottled top from drops of condensation that drip from the plastic wrap – particularly when the panna cottas are not being unmolded, but being presented with the top surface exposed.